MicrosoftDocs/learn/learn-pr/wwl-data-ai/publish-use-language-understand-app/includes/2-understand-capabilities-of-language-service.md

 ### Summarization

-Summarization is available for both documents as well as conversations, and will summarize the text into key sentences that are predicted to encapsulate the input's meaning.
+Summarization is available for both documents and conversations, and will summarize the text into key sentences that are predicted to encapsulate the input's meaning.

 A summarization query will be sent to an endpoint similar to the following, with the task specified as `extractiveSummarizationTasks` or `ConversationalSummarizationTask`, depending on which summarization task you want.